Blog

 3. Explain your "why" — admissions committees want to know why you're transferring, not just where

-4. Apply to a mix of schools — include some with higher acceptance rates (Whitman, Richmond, Skidmore) alongside reach schools
+4. Apply to a mix of schools — include some with higher acceptance rates (Whitman, Skidmore, Trinity) alongside reach schools

 5. Meet deadlines early — transfer deadlines vary widely (December to July), so plan carefully